 Yong Chun is considered one of the treasures of southern style kung fu.
-Another one of these treasures is Hong Jia Quan aka Hung Gar Fist which is another style taught at the Chien Hong School of Kung Fu.
-Yong Chun which was developed for close quarters combat, utilizes both striking and grappling/trapping techniques to define its self defense theories.
+Yong Chun which was developed for close quarters combat, utilizes both striking and grappling/trapping techniques to define its self-defense theories.

-There are many schools of Yong Chun Quan, with various lineages and legends that are based on Fujian Five Ancestors Yong Chun.
-This style represents a group of similar styles said to descend from the Fujian Shao-lin Si (or Small Forest Temple).
+There are many schools of Yong Chun Quan, with various lineages and legends.
+Duan Lun Di style represents a group of Guangzhou styles said to descend from the Hong Chuan Xi Ban (Red Boat Opera Company).

 Since the system was developed during the Shao-lin and Ming resistance to the Qing dynasty, many legends about the creator of Yong Chun were spread in order to confuse enemies, including the story of Yan, Yong Chun.
 This perhaps explains why no one school of Yong Chun has the same story to explain its creator and origin.